simonettimartino/Foundation/generic-organization/organization_template/README.md

 Implement the methods in your handler in order to receive callback from generic organization and develop your logic starting from the handler class "organization_handler.py" present in your folder

-In case you need to add some textual descriptions, you can them in the localized files present in the resource/i18n folder.
+In case you need to add some textual descriptions, you can put them in the localized files present in the resource/i18n folder.
-If can add files for other language.
+If you need, you can add files for other language.
+The lang file must be start with [lang], in case of english it will be start with [en], [it] for italian ans so on.

-The mapping with the key of the translation must be inserted in the organization_description_message_code.py class
+The mapping with the key of the translation must be inserted in the organization_description_message_code.py class present in the util package in your folder.

 NOTE: The handler invocation is already made within properly redis worker so it not block the caller.